French government hardens stance against Carrefour takeover

-PARIS (Reuters) - France on Thursday took a tough line against any takeover of retailer Carrefour by a foreign company, dealing a major blow to a near $20 billion bid approach by Canada’s Couche-Tard.
+PARIS/MONTREAL (Reuters) - France on Thursday took a tough line against any takeover of retailer Carrefour by a foreign company, dealing a major blow to a near $20 billion bid approach by Canada’s Alimentation Couche-Tard.

 French Finance Minister Bruno Le Maire told Reuters that the government wanted to preserve the country’s food security and sovereignty.